pingcap/tispark/docs/userguide.md

 ## Prerequisites for setting up TiSpark

-+ The current TiSpark version supports Spark 2.3+/2.4+, but does not support any Spark versions earlier than 2.3.
++ The current TiSpark version supports Spark 2.3.x/2.4.x/3.0.x/3.1.x, but does not support any Spark versions earlier than 2.3.
-+ TiSpark requires JDK 1.8+ and Scala 2.11 (Spark 2.0 + default Scala version).
++ TiSpark requires JDK 1.8+ and Scala 2.11/2.12.
 + TiSpark runs in any Spark mode such as `YARN`, `Mesos`, and `Standalone`.

 ## Recommended deployment configurations